jnozzi/cocoadev.com/markdown/PasteFilesToMyApp.md

-I am eager to know how to get the file names in General/NSPasteboard
+I am eager to know how to get the file names in NSPasteboard

 1) Copy more than one files in Finder
-2) In my Cocoa Application, I need to get these file names through General/NSFilenamesPboardType but I failed.
+2) In my Cocoa Application, I need to get these file names through NSFilenamesPboardType but I failed.

-Does any one here know how to get these information about the files in General/NSPboard?
+Does any one here know how to get these information about the files in NSPboard?

 Thanks